Joanna Cherry: Scottish independence

-Political parties
+Other political parties

 In 2015 Cherry said that as a teenager, she wanted to be a Labour MP.
 She was very involved with Labour Students while at university, a contemporary of Douglas Alexander.
 She remained in the Labour Party after graduation, before becoming disillusioned in their lack of action on home rule and insufficient opposition to the Poll tax.
 She started voting for the SNP "in the mid 90s before joining the party in 2008".

-After her lack of inclusion in Ian Blackford's front bench in 2021, she spoke of approaches from that party for her to defect, saying "I've had approaches from people in the Labour Party and people in the Alba Party".
+After not being included in Ian Blackford's SNP front bench in 2021, she spoke of approaches for her to defect, saying "I've had approaches from people in the Labour Party and people in the Alba Party".
 She added: "If I lived in England, I would definitely be a member of the Labour Party.
 I have a great affection for the Labour Party".

-Cherry has had a number of views on the Bute House Agreement of 2021, which set up a power-sharing agreement between the SNP and the Scottish Greens, whose position on trans rights she disagreed with vehemently.
-In 2021, she said that she had voted to support the agreement, but in 2023 told a show at the Fringe, where she denied calling for the agreement to be "ripped up", that she had voted against it in 2021.
-In April 2024 she posted, while calling for the end of the agreement, that she had voted against it in 2021 before admitting that she had supported it.